 Anyway, the reason for the offer of colonic irrigation which led to the 20+ years of silent treatment was that one afternoon, Kilroy style, he had proclaimed his intent and his duty to come over with his hose and extinguish my incinerator which, he claimed, had exceeded the permitted hours as specified in the Council by-laws for the disposal of approved materials by incineration in your backyard 44 gallon drum.
 He decided against testing my resolve to shove his hose up his bum and so, to drive home the point, my incinerator burned happily into the evening sky in blissful challenge to the appropriate by law.
 On his side of the fence he must have fumed as much as my incinerator and secretly vowed never, ever, ever to speak to me again.
 A vow he kept, for which I am most grateful.

 But some time after, for a reason I never found out, the Council decided they no longer needed wee Stewie’s health-inspecting services.
 That was a bit of a dark time for poor old Stew.
 Enforcing Council by laws was his raison d’etre.
 Now the strutting little health inspector was stripped of his stripes, his clipboard confiscated and he was ceremonially drummed out of the city council health-inspecting squad.
 For a Ronin there are few options left as they wander the countryside in shame.
-But Stew, however, was fortunate to find a new role in another council, this time for the inspection of waterways.
-So off he would go, of a morning, in his safari suit, armed with his butterfly net and specimen jar to wander the ponds and the rivers of the countryside in search of bits of floating turd.
+But Stew, however, was fortunate to eventually find a new role in another council, this time for the inspection of waterways.
+So off he would go, of a morning, in his safari suit, armed with his butterfly net and specimen jar to wander the ponds and the rivers of the countryside in search of bits of floating or hidden turd.
 But, to be perfectly honest, that probably isn’t as much fun as it sounds.
-It had neither the status nor glamour of inspecting incinerators for molten plastic and kitchens for rodent droppings, but at least it got him out of the house.
+It had neither the status nor excitement of inspecting incinerators for molten plastic and kitchens for rodent droppings, but at least it got him out of the house.
 And it was in the great outdoors that Stew had an awakening and discovered his inner entrepreneur.
 For out in the countryside he saw wood; lots of wood, just lying around waiting for someone to cut it up into fireplace sized bits and burn it.
 Stewie had turned to the dark side.
 If the City Council would not pay him to pour water on incinerators, then he would get in the business of creating the fuel for more and bigger fires.
 He would fill the skies with the vengeful smoke from Stewie’s well-cut firewood!
 He bought a little truck, complete with a personalised plate declaring “Wudy1- I do got wood”.
-That might seem a bit cocka doodle dooey for a wood-chopping turd scooper but, to be fair, after a dark period in the emotional wilderness, he was now back in the game with his truck continuously loaded up with logs, pallets and assorted bits of scrap wood all ready for the big chop.
+That might seem a bit cocka doodle dooey for a wood-chopping turd-scooper but, to be fair, after a dark period in the emotional wilderness, he was now back in the game with his truck continuously loaded up with logs, pallets and assorted bits of scrap wood all ready for the big chop.
 It was the perfect career for him; having such a low centre of gravity made him perfectly suited to chopping logs and scrambling over stacks of firewood and so, once again, his happy whistling wafted over the fence.

-But it wasn’t all hard work for Stewie.
+But it wasn’t all work no play for Stewie.
 When he wasn’t chopping wood and fishing for turds, he knew how to have a good time.
-He discovered the thrill of flying model airplanes.
+He had discovered the thrill of flying model airplanes.
 Oh how we marvelled at them buzzing around the neighbourhood like angry wasps.
 I could only watch on in envy at this dashing young man with his flying machines.
 He took it very seriously and even went away to model airplane flying events around the country with lots of other people of a similar stature, if not age.
 No doubt, as they sat around the campfire in the evenings after an adventurous day’s flying, Stewie had them in awe with his tales of stalking renegade turds, ‘you get down-wind and sniff the air‘.
 If they had any doubts before about what they wanted to do when they grew up, they were surely inspired by Stew.

 But when I say he did not communicate, I have to admit that he did sort of communicate reasonably recently.
 I just did not reciprocate.
 I had started parking my car outside his house instead of mine.
 I just thought that, since he was such an anal little prick, this might irritate him to distraction.
-Yes I know it was childish.
-But what I did not realise was there was, apparently, a Council by law that specified that I park no closer than one metre from a neighbour’s driveway.
+Yes I know it was childish, but what I did not realise was there was, apparently, a Council by law that specified that I park no closer than one metre from a neighbour’s driveway.
 I was probably 20 centimetres short of a metre.
-But as if to show me that he was no longer the sort of sneaky little scrotum who would call up the Council, Stew left me this note on my windscreen:
+So as if to show me that he was no longer the sort of sneaky little scrotum who would call up the Council, Stew left me this note on my windscreen:

 So while we may not have been close neighbours over the decades, I had to accept my share of the blame for that.
-And he was a neighbour for 30 years; he was part of my daily life for over ten thousand days and I realised that, in a way, I would miss old Stew.
-So now, as he drove away for the last time, it hit home to me that I may never see him again; that I may never get to say what really should have been said a long, long time ago, I felt the urge to call out, “Stewie, Stewie……I may not have actually said the words to you before but, Stewie… mate, you are a grade-one little wanker.”
+He was a neighbour for 30 years; he was part of my daily life for over ten thousand days and I realised that, in a way, I would miss old Stew.
+So now, as he drove away for the last time and it hit home to me that I may never see him again; that I may never get to say what really should have been said a long, long time ago, I felt the urge to call out, “Stewie, Stewie……I may not have actually said the words to you before but, Stewie… mate, you are a grade-one little wanker.”